Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 )

 Further issues arise with the inclusion of the y-axis for potential resizes.
-Due to multiple axis being possible, it is now necessary to check for overlaps that can be caused due to shifting of other monitors after resizing.
+Due to multiple axes being possible, it is now necessary to check for overlaps that can be caused due to shifting of other monitors after resizing.
 Consider the second example with four monitors shown in @monitor-resize-2.